CRIMINAL DEFENSE ATTORNEY

 In Arizona, it is a crime to knowingly possess or use illegal drugs and/or prescription drugs without a valid prescription.
 Drug crimes include the possession, use, sale, trafficking, distribution, manufacturing, importation, transportation, cultivation, administration, and/or acquisition of illegal drugs.

 A person may be facing DUI charges in Arizona for being in actual physical control of a motor vehicle while impaired by alcohol and/or drugs.

 Juvenile crimes are offenses committed by minors and are often treated differently from adults.
 In Arizona, such offenses are referred to as delinquent acts, but can still come with significant consequences, depending on the offense.

-A person commits theft if, without lawful authority, the person knowingly:
+A person commits theft in Arizona if, without lawful authority, the person knowingly: